gasparrini/mixmeta/README.md

 ### R code in published articles

-Several peer-reviewed articles and documents provide R code illustrating methodological developments of `mixmeta` or replicating substantive results using this package.
-An updated version of the code can be found at the GitHub (https://github.com/gasparrini) or personal web page (http://www.ag-myresearch.com) of the package maintainer.
+Peer-reviewed articles and documents will provide R code illustrating methodological developments of `mixmeta` or replicating substantive results using this package.
+An updated version of the code will be available the GitHub (https://github.com/gasparrini) or personal web page (http://www.ag-myresearch.com) of the package maintainer.

 ### References: